 The CoC RTFH Chief Executive Office established meetings with the individual 18 cities and their leaders to encourage them to adopt a homeless admission preference policy and will continue to do so.
-Also, the PHA's have monthly learning collaborative meetings to which RTFH representative are invited.
-Although not all 18 jurisdictions are PHAs but their housing or community services divisions are key in prioritizing the public response to homelessness.
-CDBG, ESG and other resources can assist in moving offering less intensive services to clients as they stabilize.
+The PHA's have monthly learning collaborative meetings which include RTFH representatives.
+Although not all 18 jurisdictions are PHAs, their housing or community services divisions are key in prioritizing the public response to homelessness.
+The jurisdictions use of CDBG, ESG and other resources can assist in offering less intensive services to clients as they stabilize and choose to move to mainstream housing

 1C-5b.
-Move On Strategy with Affordable Yes Housing Providers.
-Does the CoC have a Move On strategy with affordable housing providers in its jurisdiction (e.g., multifamily assisted housing owners, PHAs, Low Income Tax Credit (LIHTC) developments, or local low-income housing programs)?
+Move On Strategy with Affordable Yes

+Housing Providers.
+Does the CoC have a

+Move On strategy with affordable housing

+providers in its jurisdiction (e.g., multifamily

+assisted housing owners, PHAs, Low Income

+Tax Credit (LIHTC) developments, or local

+low-income housing programs)?